jatin7/dse-graph-northwind-database/README.md

 # Create a DSE Graphloader mapping file

 Graphloader needs a groovy file to tell it how to load the data.
 Create northwind-mapping.groovy - you'll need to edit the inputpath to reflect your environment.
-Do not forget the trailing slash!:
+Do not forget the trailing slash on the inputpath!:

 ```
 $ pwd